emanuel-alvgard/only-js/README.md

 ```
 **Features**
 ------
++ Small runtime!
+10KB (minify & gzip)
-+ Only (2) dependencies: Node.js and ESBuild
++ Only (2) dependencies: Node.js & ESBuild
 + Very low amount of garbage collection
++ Builtin animations
++ No HTML or CSS, only JS structure & styling
++ Simple progressive hydration
++ Convenient asset loading

 **Vision**
 ------
-*To create a data oriented web framework
-with as little performance bottlenecks as possible, where
+*To create web framework with as little performance bottlenecks as possible, where
-JavaScript, HTML and CSS are unified into a coherent and readable interface.*
+JavaScript, HTML and CSS are unified into a coherent and developer friendly interface.*